roman-milk/roman-milk.github.io/cvsn.md

  I finished my champagne, and pulled her close.
 She slipped into my arms, and I kissed her, deeply, fantasizing for the moment what it could be like if things were different.
 If we weren't from such different social classes.
 If I weren't leaving the following day.
 If I didn't have my soul-mate waiting for me at home.

  I rarely thought about Debbie, or Beth, when I was with another woman.
 I recognized my own fallibility when it came to being with other women, never thinking it more than an act I performed, in between being with the women I loved.
 It wasn't something intentional, but my mind usually just blocked them out.
 And I pursued my amorous perfidy without a thought for the consequences.
 Either at home, or with the object of my short term obsession.
-Report_Story #2